 Emmanuel K. Saykpah

-Emmanuel K. Saykpah joined Second Chance Chimpanzee Refuge in July of 2019 as Administrator, Accounting & Human Resources.
-Emmanuel works closely with the Humane Society International team to ensure financial records are accurate and to communicate any HR needs.
+Emmanuel K. Saykpah joined Second Chance Chimpanzee Refuge in July of 2019.
+As Office Manager, Emmanuel works closely with the Humane Society International team to ensure financial records are accurate and to communicate any HR needs.
 After earning his B.Sc. in Accounting from the Seventh Day Adventist University in 2018, he went on to obtain certificates in Banking & Finance and Public Financial Management at the Liberia Institute of Public Administration in 2019.
 He also worked as a volunteer for Medical Teams International during Liberia’s Ebola outbreak in 2014 – 2015.
 Emmanuel is a wonderful addition to the team and has a great deal of respect for the work everyone at the sanctuary carries out every day.
 His favorite chimp is DJ because of the strong friendships he maintains!

 Tenneh joined the team in 2015.
 She works to ensure our office is well maintained and organized while also helping with chimpanzee food preparation, such as making popcorn for over 60 chimpanzees.
 Prior to being on our team, Tenneh traded groceries in Charlesville and was a part-time housekeeper for the previous director of the lab.
 Tenneh is grateful for the opportunity to better the lives of the animals she considers to be the wise men of the bush.

 John started working with the laboratory in 1983, with the main role of purchasing food for the chimpanzees.
 Appropriate food of the chimpanzees requires significant travel to many places in Liberia, include remote villages.
 As a result, he also took on the role of a driver, which he now carries out for Second Chance Chimpanzee Refuge Liberia.
 John is selfless in his role and is always willing to work extra days in order to accommodate the chimps’ needs.